 The Disability Resource Center coordinates the needed accommodations of students with disabilities.
 This includes registering disabilities, recommending academic accommodations within the classroom, accessing special adaptive computer equipment, providing interpretation services and mediating faculty-student disability related issues.
-Students should first register with the Disability Resource Center at 0001 Reid Hall, 352-392-8565, www.dso.ufl.edu/drc/ and provide appropriate documentation.
+Students requesting classroom accommodation must first register with the Dean of Students Office.
+The Dean of Students Office will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation 0001 Reid Hall, 352-392-8565, https://disability.ufl.edu/